 Since the last site visit in 1997, there have been a number of major changes within the program and the University.
 The program’s lab has been relocated to a larger space.
 The faculty is using computers and other technology throughout the curriculum including the clinical and laboratory courses.
 In 1998, a major change in the University occurred when the hospital separated from the University in terms of administrative structure, finances and accountability.
 The intent was to make the hospital more competitive with the changing health care market and less encumbered by state bureaucracy, politics and the state economy.

-In 2002, KU implemented a completely online BS completion program for credentialed practitioners.
+In 2002, KU implemented a completely online bachelor's-degree completion program for credentialed practitioners.
 This program is available only to graduates from a regionally accredited college or university respiratory therapy program who are registered respiratory therapists with the RRT credential.

 Dave Burnett, Ph.D., RTT, was appointed to the position of program director in April 2013, replacing Ludwig.
 He currently serves as chair of the department.